The Copula Verb だ

 That wasn’t a lie.

-1. Contrary to the general norm in second-language Japanese education, the polite forms of the copula are to be discussed next as opposed to being mentioned first.
-The reasoning for this is that while it is true that speech register – the level of politeness – affects every aspect of phrasing in the language, plain speech constitutes the basic form of any and all grammatical structures.
+- Contrary to the general norm in second-language Japanese education, the polite forms of the copula are to be discussed next as opposed to being mentioned first.
+The reasoning for this is that, while it is true that speech register—the level of politeness—affects every aspect of phrasing in the language, plain speech constitutes the basic form of any and all grammatical structures.
 In fact, polite speech requires that one add politeness markers to those very plain speech structures.
 By starting with the basic, plain speech conjugations of the copula verb, we are truly starting at ground zero. ↩︎

-2. Technically, the particle が does mark the subject of all clauses, including these basic noun-predicates involving the copula verb, regardless of whether it is actually spoken.
-However, differentiating between XがYだ and XはYだ requires a deep understanding of the particles が and は themselves along with other grammatical concepts such as deep-sentence structures vs. overt sentence structures, which would all detract from learning how to say “X is Y” in a basic level understanding of Japanese.
-As such, we will hold off on learning about those particles until Lessons 12-13. ↩︎
+- Technically, the particle が does mark the subject of all clauses, including these basic noun-predicates involving the copula verb, regardless of whether it is actually spoken.
+However, differentiating between XがYだ and XはYだ requires a deep understanding of the particles が and は themselves along with other grammatical concepts such as deep-sentence structures vs. overt sentence structures, which would all detract from learning how to say “X is Y” at a basic understanding.
+These particles are covered in Lessons 12-13. ↩︎

-3. “Tense” in Japanese is 時制, whereas 形 means “form.”
+- “Tense” in Japanese is 時制, whereas ~形 means “form.”
 When referring to which tense something is being used for, the terms 現在形 (present tense form) and 未来形 (future tense form) are used just as much as 非過去形 (non-past tense form) so as to better relate how a Japanese sentence ought to be interpreted back into English. ↩︎